Vanderbilt University Resources

 Vanderbilt Police Department- Walking Escort Service (615) 421-8888

-The Psychological and Counseling Center offers individual psychotherapy as well as an ongoing support group for victims of sexual assault.
+The University Counseling Center (UCC) offers individual psychotherapy as well as an ongoing support group for victims of sexual assault.
 For more information, visit their website or call (615) 322-2571.

-The PCC Acute Care Team (ACT) staff members are available to respond to students affected acutely by a traumatic event, such as sexual assault.
+The UCC Acute Care Team (ACT) staff members are available to respond to students affected acutely by a traumatic event, such as sexual assault.

 - Recurring nightmares and/or memories of the event